niels-slotboom/notes/Submanifolds.typ

 $
 which trivially satisfies $dx^(mu_0) != 0$ since $x^(mu_0)$ is a coordinate function.

 Conversely, if a scalar field $t(x^mu)$ defines a foliation via $dt!=0$, then $t$ can be extended to a local coordinate chart.
-That is, there exist coorinates $y^mu = (t,y^i)$, $i = 1,...,dim cal(M)-1$, such that each $Sigma_t$ is locally given by fixing $t$ and varying the $y^i$.
+That is, there exist coordinates $y^mu = (t,y^i)$, $i = 1,...,dim cal(M)-1$, such that each $Sigma_t$ is locally given by fixing $t$ and varying the $y^i$.
 Such coordinate systems are called _(weakly) adapted coordinates_ for the foliation induced by $t$, and we will make use of them in the coordinate-based derivations that follow.

 == The Normal 1-Form and Normal Vector Field <sectionFoliationTangentBundleDecomposition>

-The choice of a foliation of a manifold $cal(M)$ naturally gives rise to a host of associated mathematical objects, each playing its own role in its geometry.
+The choice of a hypersurface foliation of a manifold $cal(M)$ naturally gives rise to a host of associated mathematical objects, each playing its own role in its geometry.
 Among the most central of these is the normal vector field, together with its corresponding one-form.
-In what follows, we shall first build some intutition for why such an object may be constructed, before proceeding to define it rigorously.
+In what follows, we shall first build some intuition for why such an object may be constructed, before proceeding to define it rigorously.

 As we have seen previously, a submanifold $cal(S) subset cal(M)$ induces, at each point $p in cal(S)$, a decomposition
 $